PlantID Publications

 Weed: An Invasive and Odd Member of the Dandelion Tribe Skeleton

-Weed is an obligate apomict – it always
+Weed is an obligate apomict – it always clones itself through

-though it presents fully formed flowers … |
+formed flowers … |

 ||